 a feasibility study into how best to assess the literacy, numeracy, and digital literacy levels of First Nations people

 analysis of Commonwealth administrative and other data to ‘drill down’ into the results for priority groups.

-The purpose of this discussion paper is to support JSA in developing and delivering the survey and feasibility study.
+The purpose of this discussion paper is to support Jobs and Skills Australia in developing and delivering the survey and feasibility study.
 Getting the design right is critical to ensuring the study delivers on the promise of building an evidence base for foundation skills in Australia.

 The discussion paper is now open for consultation.
 Submissions will close at 5.00pm AEST Monday 24 April 2023.
-JSA welcomes and encourages feedback on the discussion paper.
+Jobs and Skills Australia welcomes and encourages feedback on the discussion paper.